great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_edit_an_existing_expectationsuite.md

 ### 3. Create Expectations with Validator

-Run the following command to create two Expectations.
+Run the following commands to create two Expectations.
 The first Expectation uses domain knowledge (the `pickup_datetime` shouldn't be null), and the second Expectation uses `auto=True` to detect a range of values in the `passenger_count` column.

 ```python name="tests/integration/docusaurus/expectations/how_to_edit_an_expectation_suite add_2_expectations"
 ```

-As part of the validator work, we will be adding it to an ExpectationSuite, which you can save later.
+Under the hood, the Validator will be creating and updating an Expectation Suite, which we can view next.

 ### 4. View the Expectations in the Expectation Suite

-There are a number of different ways that this can be done, with one way being using the `show_expectations_by_expectation_type()` function, which will use the `prettyprint` function to print the Suite to console in a way that can be easily visualized.
+There are a number of different ways that this can be done, with one way being using the `show_expectations_by_expectation_type()` function, which will use `prettyprint` to print the Suite to the console in a way that can be easily visualized.

 First load the `ExpectationSuite` from the `Validator`: